DougHennig/FoxGet/README.md

 - If your application is in source control (such as Git), it isn't easy to include paths outside the application path in the repository.
 - You may want to use different versions of a library in different applications, especially if how you call the library changes between versions.

 To uninstall the selected package, click the Uninstall button.
-The files added to the project by the installer are removed from the project, the package folder in the Packages subdirectory is deleted, and Packages.xml is updated.
+The files added to the project by the installer are removed from the project, the package folder in the Packages subdirectory is deleted, and Packages.dbf is updated.

 If there's a newer version of the package available, the Update button is enabled.
 Clicking it uninstalls the package then installs the new version.

 ## Dependencies
 Some projects depend on other projects.
-For example, [ErrorHandler](https://github.com/DougHennig/ErrorHandler) uses [SFMail](https://github.com/DougHennig/SFMail).
+For example, [ErrorHandler](https://github.com/DougHennig/ErrorHandler) uses [SFMail](https://github.com/DougHennig/SFMail), which itself uses [wwDotNetBridge](https://github.com/RickStrahl/wwDotnetBridge).
 FoxGetPackages.dbf, which contains information about each package, has a Dependent column containing the names of other packages a package is dependent on.
 When you install a package, all dependencies are also installed (any that are already installed are reinstalled).
-When you uninstall a package, you are asked if you want to uninstall dependencies as well.
+When you uninstall a package, dependencies may be uninstalled as well, as long as no other packages depend upon them and they weren't installed as a standalone package.

 Note that dependencies go in their own package folders, so you'll likely need to set a path to those folders if you run the application in the VFP IDE.